Manage page URLs

 - Save the changes.

-Former URLs are now set up for the given website channel.
+Former URLs are now created when URLs are edited in the given website channel.
 Every time a former URL is requested, the system returns a “301 Moved Permanently” response and redirects to the new URL of the page.

 To access a list of all stored old URLs for the website, together with the current URL paths to which they are redirected, open the Former URLs application.